linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 16.07.2023 (announcement Linkspreed AIDA)
+- 🔧🚀 We've made some extra configurations to Linkspreed AIDA, like setting up our email server. 📧✨ Have you ever had to configure an email server?
+Share your experiences and tips! #LinkspreedAIDA #ConfigurationUpdates

+### 16.07.2023 (announcement Linkspreed AIDA)
 - 🔗🚀 Exciting news!
 We're making great progress on our super cool project, Linkspreed AIDA! 😎✨ Stay tuned for updates and sneak peeks! 💪🔍 What features are you most excited to see in this innovative tool?
 Let us know! 👇 #LinkspreedAIDA #ProjectUpdate

 ### 15.07.2023 (announcement)